numbbo/coco/docs/coco-doc/source/index.rst

     from observed runtimes, the so-called run-length based target values [HAN2016perf]_.

-.. [#] Observed success rates can (and should) be translated into lower bounds
-    on runtimes on a subset of problems.

 .. |k| replace:: :math:`k`
 .. |p| replace:: :math:`(f_i, n, j)`